 Take Care of Your Customers

 In order to be in the online selling business for a long time, we need to take care of our customers.
-Taking care of your customers start on the very first time they send you a message.
+Taking care of your customers start the very first time they send you a message.
 I make sure that I answer them politely and timely.
 I also apologize in case I don’t get to answer them right away.

-In order to understand this easily, just put yourself on your customers’ shoes.
+In order to understand this easily, just put yourself in your customers’ shoes.
 If you are intending to buy from an online store, regardless if the item is cheap or expensive, you want to get excellent customer service right?
 Taking customers for granted is the biggest mistake any business could commit.

 I’m also a buyer on Carousell and I buy tons of things online.
 I always take note of how I was treated by the seller.
 I try to observe their best practices.
 And for those sellers who are not making any effort, I realized that I don’t want to buy again from them.
 I always keep this in mind to avoid repeating other sellers’ mistakes.